Ethaannnn/pair-trade/README.md

 This model is based on the following basic assumptions:
 1. There are no transaction fees.
 2. There is no interest rate on short selling.
-3. The maximum amount of securities is 1 million.
+3. The maximum amount of short selling is 1 million.
-4. Buy up to $1 million.
+4. Long selling is up to $1 million.
 5. There is no delisting risk.
 6. There is no dividends.